gusztavvargadr/workstations/README.md

 private                   not_created (hyperv)
 ```

-Then, for example, to create the `playground` workstation, simply invoke `vagrant up`:
+The list shows the three default workstations, `work` intended to support the projects you work on, `playground` for generic experiments, and `private` for anything else like communication.
+None of these exsit yet, so for example, to create the `playground` one, simply invoke `vagrant up`:

 ```sh
 clone/src/people/me$ vagrant up playground